Log Anomaly Detection Reset

 Resetting Log Anomaly Detection at Resource Group Level

-- In the Resource Tree, select the desired resource group.
+- In LogicMonitor, navigate to Resource Tree and select the desired resource group.

 - In the confirmation dialog box, select Reset anomaly detection.

-A success message appears confirming that log anomaly detection has been reset.
+A success message displays confirming that log anomaly detection has been reset.

 The success message may take up to one minute to appear, and anomalies can take up to 15 minutes to trigger, depending on the number of resources in the group.